jacehalvorson/chess/README.md

 options:
-  -h, --help            show this help message and exit --ai, -a              Instead of playing against AI, pin 2 of them against each other and watch them play --color, -c COLOR     Choose the color on the bottom of the screen (white or black) --heuristic HEURISTIC
+  -h, --help            show this help message and exit --stockfish, -s       Instead of playing against AI, pin 2 of them against each other and watch them play --color, -c COLOR     Choose the color on the bottom of the screen (white or black) --heuristic HEURISTIC
                         Choose the AI's method of evaluating the board state.
 Options: pieceCount, random, worstPossibleMove